Polymer stabilizer: Flame retardants

 Flame retardants are a broad range of compounds that improve fire resistance of polymers.
 Examples include brominated compounds along with aluminium hydroxide, antimony trioxide, and various organophosphates.
 Flame retardants are known to reduce the effectiveness of antioxidants.

 Biocides

 Degradation resulting from microorganisms (biodegradation) involves its own class of special bio-stabilizers and biocides (e.g. isothiazolinones).

+Voltage stabilizers

+These additives are added to polymers used as sheathing for electrical cables, most commonly PEX.
+Compounds include benzil and thioxanthone derivatives.
+These possess high electron affinities, which allow them to trap and neutralize charge carriers that can cause dielectric breakdown of the insulation.